How I Met Chris Benoit Three Weeks Before His Unthinkable Death

 Without any hesitation, Chris noted that each of those men should take a chance by coming over as they would inevitably become successful within WWE.
 Chris even mentioned that he wondered what it would be like to step in the ring with each of them.
 Furthermore, Chris felt they were three of the best WRESTLERS in the world.
 Yes, he emphasized the word wrestlers.

 After nearly 10 minutes of chatting, we shook hands, parted ways, and he couldn’t have been any nicer or more accommodating to me.
 Chris and I even took this picture together, which remained my Facebook Profile Picture until the tragic news broke.

 Fun Fact: I’m 6’2", so I had to lean over for the shot.
 He joked, "you’re making me look taller than I already am."

-I’ve interviewed a couple of dozen wrestlers throughout my radio career and current podcast venture, and despite Chris Benoit’s morbid and unforgivable final days, this was one of the greatest birthday memories I’ve ever had.
+I’ve interviewed a couple of dozen wrestlers throughout my radio career and current podcast venture.
+Despite Chris Benoit’s morbid and unforgivable final days, this was one of the greatest birthday memories I’ve ever had.